 So is meditating the same as praying?
 Well, yes and no.

 In Catholicism, meditation is a method of prayer.
 As defined in the CCC, “this form of prayerful reflection [meditation] is of great value, but Christian prayer should go further: to the knowledge of the love of the Lord Jesus, to union with him” (CCC 2708).
-Catholicism approves of meditation practices, such as the meditating on the mysteries of the rosary, as long as they lead to a connection with Jesus who, according to the trinitarian belief, is God and the Holy Spirit.
-As both Catholicism and yoga define, meditation is not useful unless it connects one with God.
+Catholicism approves of meditation practices, such as meditating on the mysteries of the rosary, as long as they lead to a connection with Jesus who, according to the trinitarian belief, is God and the Holy Spirit.
+As both Catholicism and yoga reference, meditation is aimed at connecting with God.

 In yoga, meditation is the key to a successful and meaningful yoga practice.
 A meditative breath leads a practitioner throughout the practice and especially in asanas, or poses, that may panic the body.
 Many Catholics will take time to meditate on Jesus’ life, teachings, or crucifixion as a way to ease the reaction to surrounding situations.
-Meditation is essential in savasana, the concluding asana of a yoga practice.
+Meditation is essential in savasana as well, the concluding asana of a yoga practice.
 In this asana, a yogi lays on their mat and clears their mind.
-The purpose of performing this pose is to allow any and every connection with the Divine or God.
+The purpose of performing this pose is to allow any and every connection with God to flourish.
 This is where “yoga” (union with the Divine) is the fundamental benefit of a practice.
 As mentioned in an earlier post, I use savasana as quiet, prayer time.